clausjs/Discord-Bot-Status-Watcher/README.md

 Once the commands have been entered the application will also remove commands.json so that the next startup does not try to create new commands with the same names.

-**NOTE: The bot does not currently have a path to edit already entered commands**

 # How to run
 Once the application is configured following the steps above, you're ready to spin up the bot!
 ```